cwong8751/fan-drone-software/README.md

 4. to monitor, open the platform io sidebar and click "monitor".

 written by carl sept 20 2025.

+# main.cpp notes

+prob: EKF class fronts a ton of stack allocations when generating temporary matrix copies for matrix operations.
+sol: